grcvhon/atm-analysis/cmd_line/00_data_prep.md

 <br>

 #### 3) Extract `barcode9l`,`barcode` information from DArTseq targets file
 Each DArTseq order comes with a `targets_*.csv` file.
 This file has `barcode9l` and `barcode` columns which are additional bases appended specifically to each sample during the RAD sequencing protocol.
-We need to determine these barcodes to get our raw sequences into usable form.
+We need to determine these barcodes to get raw sequences into usable form.

 From our `sample-sheet.csv` so far, we know the DArTseq order information.
 Taking the last for digits we have: `6332`,`8556`,`8773`, and `9763`.
 We will look into the targets file of these orders which are stored in `PhoenixHPC:/uofaresstor/sanders_lab/sequencing-datasets/radseq/`.<br>